danzek/email-formality-detection/README.md

 email-formality-detection
 =========================

-Detect whether an email is formally or informally written. `data/prep_corpus.py` writes the emails to a SQLite database. `process_corpus.py` creates a text file with extracted features in LibSVM format (for supervised machine learning). `data/classifier_app` is a web application for simplifying manual classification of each email as being either formal or informal.
+Predict whether an email is formally or informally written. `data/prep_corpus.py` writes the emails to a SQLite database. `process_corpus.py` creates a text file with extracted features in LibSVM format (for supervised machine learning). `data/classifier_app` is a web application for simplifying manual classification of each email as being either formal or informal.